dulabs/frontend-edit-profile/README.md

 - Italian by Anja

+- Russian by Dymskiy

+- Swedish by Joel Alexandersson

+- Finnish by Elias Ojala

-Translate this plugin for community, send your translate to dev@dulabs.com or create pull request
+Translate this plugin for community, send your translate to dev@dulabs.com or create pull request.